-Daymans DIY is an independent, family-run hardware & DIY store that has been trading at the heart of Leicester for nearly 100 years and this is Our Story.
+Hello thanks for stopping by our family hardware store.
+We are an independent, family-run hardware & DIY store that has been trading at the heart of Leicester for nearly 100 years and this is Our Story So Far.

-The shop came from humble beginnings, when in 1928 a 24-year old William Edward Dayman opened the shop’s doors for the first time on King Richards Road, just a few doors down from the shop’s current location.
+Our shop came from humble beginnings, when in 1928 our founder, 24-year old William Edward Dayman opened the shop’s doors for the first time on King Richards Road, just a few doors down from the shop’s current location.

 William’s main focus was furniture, specialising in French Polishing and furniture restoration, but also offering a timber cutting service as well as selling DIY supplies and materials.
 And so, W. E. Dayman & Sons was born.